ryfow/catfoodtime/README.md

 # Detection
 1. Activate the virtual environment if it's not already
-1. Run replace the training run and source in the following command and run: `yolo task=detect mode=predict model="runs/detect/<training run>/weights/best.pt" source="<image>" save_txt=True conf=0.07`
+1. Replace `<training run>` and `<image>` in the following command and run: `yolo task=detect mode=predict model="runs/detect/<training run>/weights/best.pt" source="<image>" save_txt=True conf=0.07`

-   You may need to tinker with `conf` in the above command.
+   You may need to tinker with the confidence(`conf`) setting in the above command.

-   Then take a look in runs/detect/predict\<N\> to see results
+   Then take a look in `runs/detect/predict<N>` to see results

 # Labeling Data

 There's probably not enough labeled data in this repository.
+You should be able to add more by:

+1. Save more images to `source_data`
-You should be able to add more by saving more images to `source_data`, labeling them with labelImg, saving the labels in YOLO format.
-Then rerun the `split_data.py` and training.
+1. Label the images them with [labelImg](https://pypi.org/project/labelImg/), saving the labels in YOLO format
+1. Run `split_data.py` again
+1. Run yolo training again

-You can install labelImg with `pip install labelImg` I didn't include it in requirements.txt because it's not necessary for running yolo.
+Note: You can install labelImg with `pip install labelImg`.
+I didn't include it in requirements.txt because it's not necessary for running yolo.